jasonsjones/mean-sandbox/README.md

     party weather API no longer works since it is only available via a non secure connection (http://).

+    *Update:*  I realized the issue stemmed from the fact that the app was making the call to the openweathermap API from the _client_--not a good design decision.
+To resolve the issue, need to move the openweathermap API call to the server and expose a RESTful endpoint on the server that will return the results of the query back to the client.

+    *Resolved:* 10 Jan 16.

 ---------------

 ### DEVELOPMENT DISCLAIMER